finos/morphir-scala/elm-sdks/morphir-unit-test/ReadMe.md

 This morphir project exists to provide a framework for running tests.

-Note that there is no actual code in this project for executing said tests; instead, the generated IR should be used by a backend which recognizes the types defined here.
+The elm code in this project may be used to run specific tests using native elm functionality, with minimal reporting on what led tests to fail.
+Alternatively, the unit test functionality in morphir-scala will automatically run every top-level definition of type "Test"